25 Best Things to Do in Greenville, SC

 Their focus is on American art, with most artwork created by South Carolina artists.

-A unique attraction is the world's most extensive collection of water-colored paintings by the famous exponent of this artform, Andrew Wyeth.
+A unique attraction is the world's most extensive collection of water-colored paintings by the famous exponent of this art form, Andrew Wyeth.

 The other featured artist is Jasper John’s whose contemporary works are a sheer joy.

-For those who prefer old-era styled art, the museum also displays works from those times, with a few paintings even dating back to 1726.
+For those who prefer old-era styled art, the museum also displays works from those times, with a few paintings dating back to 1726.

-The Children's Museum of the Upstate
+Bring Your Kids to the Children's Museum of the Upstate

 The inspiration behind the Children's Museum of Upstate was to bring in new pedagogical practices to enable children to learn using hands-on activities.